Silent Hill (comics): The Grinning Man

-Silent Hill: Dead/Alive
+Dead/Alive

 Dead/Alive (2006) consists of five issues drawn by Nick Stakal.

 Dead/Alive links to the Dying Inside series by returning to Dr. Abernathy, Lauryn and her sister Christabella.
 Lauryn has a new boyfriend which appears to be Ike, the protagonist of Paint It Black.
 Somehow, Christabella manages to escape Lauryn's powers, but returns as a normal little girl with little power.
 Then, she meets with a witch called Lenora who makes a deal with her.
 Lenora wants to bring Hell on earth through the characters of Connie and her ex-boyfriend actor Kenneth Carter.

-Silent Hill: Hunger
+Hunger

-"Hunger" (2006) appears exclusively on UMD disc 'Silent Hill Experience'.
+Hunger (2006) appears exclusively on UMD disc 'Silent Hill Experience'.
 Hunger concerns itself with Douglass Payne and his fiancé Rosy, recently transported to the idyllic, serene Silent Hill.
 Doug’s hit on hard times, ousted from a prominent editorial position at a big newspaper where he was on track to deliver some huge stories before his ego got in the way and he was kicked to the curb.
 Now, settling down in Silent Hill, as his bride-to-be falls in love with the place, Doug is consumed with finding the next big story to get him back on top.
 When a 911 call is made to an abandoned house and the responding officer is murdered, reporter Douglas must find the answers to the mystery, all the while trying to find his love Rosy and figuring out the secrets that lie within a new stranger in town.

-Silent Hill: Sinner's Reward
+Sinner's Reward

 Published by IDW Publishing in 2008.
 Written by Tom Waltz with art by Steph Stamb.
 When hitman Jack “The Pup” Stanton runs away with his mob boss’s wife, he thinks he’s finally put his murderous past behind him.
 Instead, Jack and his lover take a wrong turn into Silent Hill and quickly learn that some sins are impossible to escape.